lmsch/revitalize-vws-app/README.md

 }
 ```

-Given an element form a list of elements, this function will generate JSX depending on the element type.
+Given an element from a list of elements, this function will generate JSX depending on the element type.
-The key idea is an object is being used to map an element_type to a corresponding component type.
+The key idea is an object is being used to map an element type to a corresponding component type.
-Using the surveyMap, the correct component is retrieved and passed its props.
+Using the `surveyMap`, the correct component is retrieved and passed its props.

-Below is the component that handles boolean, exclusive choices, and integer ranges.
+Below is the component that handles booleans, exclusive choices, and integer ranges.

 ```javascript
 // Sets state and updates model with new selection.